pootiney/Game-Design-face-emotion-recognition-autism/README.md

-### Gestalt Level:
+### Gestalt Level:(not comlete)

 In this level user drag different parts of the face and drop them in correct part of face

-for the first part I just tore apart the original image.
+for this level I just tore apart the original image.

 faces are in 3 different emotions happy, sad and angry.